 Modern Depth study - Weimar and Nazi Germany, 1918-1939

 In Year 10, students learn about Early Elizabethan England and Medicine Through Time.
-They also complete a study of medicine on the First World War battlefields and have an opportunity to visit Ypres and the surrounding area.
+They also complete a study of medicine on the First World War battlefields.

-In Year 11, students follow an in-depth study of a crucial period in the development of the USA, The American West, 1840-1895.
+In Year 11, students follow an in-depth study of a crucial period in the development of the USA, Cold War Superpowers 1941-1991.
 This is followed by a unit on Weimar and Nazi Germany, 1918-1939.
 The course develops important analytical skills.
 Students learn how to interpret a variety of sources and how to weigh up different factors when constructing an argument.
 Students will build on these skills when moving onto our A level course in Year 12, which includes America 1865-1975, Tudor History and coursework on Modern Russian History.

 For more information about this subject at KS5, please click here to view the relevant subject leaflet at the bottom of the page.